 Discord screenshot confirming that Marmoset Toolbag 5 should run with Lutris / Wine.

 That statement was enough for me, and I was therefore hopeful when I purchased the software.
-However, when I wanted to install Toolbag 5 while writing this article, reality unfortunately caught up with me.
+Unfortunately, my initial attempts, which I also wrote about here, all failed.
+But luckily, I received a message today explaining how to reliably launch Marmoset Toolbag 5 with Lutris.

 Affinity Suite